Docker is a great tool to make our development much easier by introducing immutable and portable environment. But I had trouble to use Docker

 So you cannot change the directory/file that is created by

 VOLUME from Dockerfile.
-Of course you can change the content from the process in runtime container after it launches.
+Of course, you can change the content from the process in running container after it launches.
 That must be the limitation of

 VOLUME in Dockerfile.

 FROM ubuntu:16.04 RUN mkdir /myvol RUN echo 'Hello World' >> /myvol/hello VOLUME /myvol